meghdadFar/wordview/README.rst

 performance of a downstream ML model, in other cases, they become the data points of interest where we endeavor to find them in order to shed light into our data.

-``wordview`` offers several anomaly and outlier detection functions.
+Wordview offers several anomaly and outlier detection functions.
 See `anomalies documentation page <./docs/source/anomalies.rst>`__ for usage and examples.